Glaucoma detection: There's a lens for that

 New hope for glaucoma patients

-The new technology provides a new weapon in the study, treatment and prevention of glaucoma.
+The new technology can provide a new weapon in the study, treatment and prevention of glaucoma.
 Doctors now have the opportunity to track changes in glaucoma symptoms at any hour of the day or night.
 Kaweh Mansouri, an ophthalmologist at University Hospital in Geneva, uses the Sensimed system to study intraocular pressure changes and tailor medication regimens to his patients.
 "For the first time, we were able to look into the darkness of glaucoma, and we saw things happening during the night that were surprising," said Mansouri to MIT Technology Review.
 In an interview with MedGadget earlier this year, Sensimed's Chief Medical Officer, Dr. René Goedkoop, revealed that the Triggerfish lens is still in a restricted commercial stage, but believes it should be more widely available in 2014.

 "Contact Lenses of the Future Will Treat Your Eye Diseases," IO9, Aug.
 7, 2008, http://io9.com/5034439/contact-lenses-of-the-future-will-treat-your-eye-diseases